-It's also a natural humectant that draws in moisture from the air, leaving your skin moist and smooth, and it can also help break up excess sebum that might be clogging up your pores (and leading to pesky pimples).
+It's also a natural humectant that draws in moisture from the air [source], leaving your skin moist and smooth.
+And it can help break up excess sebum (oil) that might be clogging up your pores and leading to those pesky pimples.

 How to Use Honey on Your Face

-Here are 5 simple recipes to get you started.
+Here are 8 simple recipes to get you started.
 Find the one that works for your skin type or the problem you want to address.

-1. Honey face mask for acne-prone skin
+1. Honey & baking soda mask for acne-prone skin

 —1 teaspoon lemon

 —1 teaspoon baking soda

-Add lemon juice, honey and baking soda to a small bowl.
+Add lemon juice, honey, and baking soda into a small bowl.
 Mix well and apply over the face and neck.
 Avoid the area near your eyes (lemon juice and honey will both sting).

 2. Honey face mask for oily skin

-3. Honey face mask for inflammation (or sensitive skin)
+3. Honey face mask for inflammation

 5. Honey mask for discoloration